Built-in functions

 Summation

-In Blockpad, summation is available as a function, and when it's entered in a [dynamic equation], it's displayed with typical math notation using the sigma symbol.
+In Blockpad, summation is available as a function, and when it's entered in an equation, it's displayed with typical math notation using the sigma symbol.

 You can create double summations by layering two summation functions, as shown in the example below.